QUICK TRAIL FACTS

 - Difficulty: easy

-- Sights: pond, outdoor sculpture, field, wetland, universally-accessible trail
+- Sights: epic boardwalk, pond, sculpture, field, wetland, universally-accessible trail

 If there was a competition for best trail in Maine, this would be a contender!
 While there aren’t the dramatic views that other trails might have, the Western Foothills Land Trust has made an impressive forest path.
-The trail from Shepard’s Farm over to Pleasant Street (roughly 2.6 miles) was built with beginner mountain bikers in mind, I think.
-It is smooth, and wide, and pretty.
+The trail from Shepard’s Farm over to Pleasant Street (roughly 2.6 miles) was built with beginner mountain bikers in mind I think.
+It is smooth, wide, and pretty.
 I think you might even be able to get a wheelchair in here (although there are some rough patches).
-The land trust has also built a dedicated 1/2-mile ADA-accessible path.
+The land trust has also built a dedicated 1/2-mile ADA-accessible path in the art-filled field close to the Crockett Ridge Road trailhead.